 Squadron Leader Mackenzie

-At RAF Station Bourn, it is thought that Squadron Leader Mackenzie, who crashed just to the north of the airfield around midnight, actually knocked out the outer marker when he tried to land.
-Unfortunately, Mackenzie and two of his crew died in the subsequent crash.
+At RAF Station Bourn, it is believed that Squadron Leader Mackenzie, who crashed just to the north of the airfield around midnight, knocked out the outer marker of the SBA system when he came into land.
+Sadly, Mackenzie and two of his crew died at the scene.
+With SBA gone, it became virtually impossible to land at Bourn.
+This resulted in four more 97 Squadron crashes, involving the Thackway crew, the Deverill Crew, the Scott crew, and the Kirkwood crew.
+In all, 28 men died.

 Quotation from D C T Bennett, Pathfinder: Wartime Memoirs (Frederick Muller Ltd, London.
 1958), p.221.